XuandongZhao/WatermarkAttacker/README.md

 # WatermarkAttacker

+[Update] The paper is accepted by NeurIPS 2024!

 ### **Welcome to contribute to this project!**

 This repository contains the code for the paper [Invisible Image Watermarks Are Provably Removable Using Generative AI](https://arxiv.org/abs/2306.01953).